neogcamp/mockBee/website/docs/configuration.md

 Here with the help of `server.create('databaseName', object)`, the db items are added to our backend.

 And if this is sounding a bit overwhelming, don't worry if you don't understand the whole code.
-The whole point of `MockB` is to abstract the hard-parts out and let you do frontend!
+The whole point of `mockBee` is to abstract the hard-parts out and let you do frontend!

 ### Winding Up

-Configuring Data with MockB is simple.
+Configuring Data with mockBee is simple.
 You technically just need to change the contents of the files inside the `db` folder.
-Everything else is handled by **MockB**
+Everything else is handled by **mockBee**